HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 The determination threshold can be specified, i.e. 0.55 or 0.60, not just at 0.5.

+In [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html), the method `predict(X)` predicts if a `X` is an outlier or not `{1,-1}`. `score_samples(X)` gives **opposite** of the anomaly score defined in the original paper: the lower, the more abnormal.

+The anomaly score of an input sample is computed as the mean anomaly score of the trees in the forest.

 The cons of isolation forest include that visualizing results is complicated, and if not correctly optimized, training time can be very long and computationally expensive [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].